 The Western Australian English Curriculum also helps students to engage imaginatively and critically with literature to expand the scope of their experience.
-The curriculum acknowledges the contribution Aboriginal and Torres Strait Islanders have made to Australian society and to its contemporary literature and literary heritage through their distinctive ways of representing and communicating knowledge, traditions and experience.
-There is also an emphasis on Australia's links to Asia.
+The curriculum acknowledges the contribution Aboriginal people have made to Australian society, including through their traditions and contribution to contemporary culture.
+Intercultural understandings are further developed by promoting and appreciation of the diverse cultures of Asia.
+Students are also provided with opportunities to investigate and communicate ideas related to sustainability and to advocate for a sustainable future.

-YEA NR 9 YEAR 10 YEAR 10
+YEAR 9 YEAR 10

 Semester 1 Semester 2 Semester 1 Semester 2

 English English English English

 ENG9 S1 ENG9 S2 ENG10S1 ENG10S2

 Journalism, Communications Journalism, Communications

 Introduction and Beyond

 JNL10S1 JNL10S2